-Formal instruction is from 8:05 a.m. - 3:05p.m.
-Any student entering school after 8:05 a.m. must obtain a tardy slip from the attendance office before entering class.
+Formal instruction is from 8:05 am - 3:05 pm.
+Any student entering school after 8:05 am must obtain a tardy slip from the attendance office before entering class.
 If a tardy student goes to class without it, the teacher will send him/her back to the office.
+All non-tutoring students must be picked up by 4:10 pm.